-- The lunch must be in a sealed container and clearly labeled with the child's name and date. - Do not include any items that need refrigeration or heating in a microwave, as these appliances are not available. - The YMCA discourages sugary snacks or empty calories, so please do not allow your child to bring candy, gum or other junk food.
-(Even though we understand that they taste the best!) - For the protection of all children, the YMCA does not allow children to share foods they bring from home.
+- The lunch must be in a sealed container and clearly labeled with the child's name and date. - Do not include any items that need refrigeration or heating in a microwave, as these appliances are not available. - The YMCA discourages sugary snacks or empty calories, so please do not allow your child to bring candy, gum or other junk food. - For the protection of all children, the YMCA does not allow children to share foods they bring from home.

 With prior approval, guardian(s) may bring food or beverages for celebrations.
-The Y does not allow any sweetened beverages, fried foods or any "junk" foods for parties or holiday events.
+The YMCA does not allow any sweetened beverages, fried foods, or any "junk" foods for parties or holiday events.
 If you want to bring food for a special celebration, we ask that it be healthy.
-We suggest food items such as raisins, popcorn, pretzels, vegetables and dip or frozen yogurt.
+We suggest food items such as raisins, popcorn, pretzels, vegetables and dip, or frozen yogurt.